frederic-perez/AmE-dictionary/data/dictionary.md

 __dung__ _n, v_
 __dungaree__ _n_ :eight: (dungarees) A sturdy, often blue denim fabric. _Syn_ jean, denim _The men in black dungarees stood motionless._
 __dunk tanks__
+__Dunning-Kruger effect__ _n_ A hypothetical cognitive bias stating that people with low ability at a task overestimate their ability.
 __dunno__
 __duo__
 __dupe__ _n_ _A dupe of a president._